Home

 Jumping left to right Left to right with gallop Rolling off the arm Stop and go Tie with point ball change Miami Special - chicken walk Miami special (continued) - lady turn jump Kick ball change flea hops Overturned fallaway throwaway Overturned fallaway throwaway - continued Left to right Back charleston

 Boogie Woogie was the swing dance we last came in touch with.
-We joined a sequence of courses at Ebba Dansklubb, starting in the spring 2002.
-In these courses we had to reconsider most of what we earlier had learnt.
+We joined a sequence of classes at Ebba Dansklubb, starting in the spring 2002.
+In these classes we had to reconsider most of what we earlier had learnt.
 Although the basic step also is used in Boogie Woogie, it is not executed in the same way.

 It is fascinating to watch good Boogie Woogie dancers, the masters of the basic steps are perhaps found in this dance.
 But for us, what we learned from Boogie Woogie has not made any heavy footprints in our dance.